9.4. Internal Layout of XLOG Record

 9.4.3.1.
 Backup Block

 The backup block created by an INSERT statement is shown in Figure 9.10(a).
-It is composed of four data structures and one data object:
+It consists of four data structures and one data object:

-2. the XLogRecordBlockHeader structure, including one LogRecordBlockImageHeader structure.
+2. The XLogRecordBlockHeader structure, including one XLogRecordBlockImageHeader structure.

-The XLogRecordBlockHeader structure contains the variables to identify the block in the database cluster (the relfilenode, the fork number, and the block number).
-The XLogRecordImageHeader structure contains the length of this block and offset number.
-(These two header structures together can store the same data as the BkBlock structure used until version 9.4.)
+The XLogRecordBlockHeader structure contains variables to identify the block in the database cluster (the relfilenode, the fork number, and the block number).
+The XLogRecordBlockImageHeader structure contains the length and offset number of this block.

-The XLogRecordDataHeaderShort structure stores the length of the xl_heap_insert structure, which is the main data of the record.
-(See below.)
+The XLogRecordDataHeaderShort structure stores the length of the xl_heap_insert structure, which serves as the main data of the record.

 9.4.3.2.
 Non-Backup Block

-Next, we will describe the non-backup block record created by the INSERT statement (see Figure 9.10(b)).
-It is composed of four data structures and one data object:
+The non-backup block record created by an INSERT statement is shown in Figure 9.10(b).
+It consists of four data structures and one data object:

-4. an inserted tuple (to be exact, a xl_heap_header structure and an inserted data entire).
+4. An inserted tuple (specifically, an xl_heap_header structure and the entire inserted data).

-The XLogRecordBlockHeader structure contains three values (the relfilenode, the fork number, and the block number) to specify the block that the tuple was inserted into, and the length of the data portion of the inserted tuple.
-The XLogRecordDataHeaderShort structure contains the length of the new xl_heap_insert structure, which is the main data of this record.
+The XLogRecordBlockHeader structure contains three values (the relfilenode, the fork number, and the block number) to specify the target block, and the length of the inserted tuple’s data portion.

-The new xl_heap_insert structure contains only two values: the offset number of this tuple within the block, and a visibility flag.
-It became very simple because the XLogRecordBlockHeader structure stores most of the data that was contained in the old xl_heap_insert structure.
+The xl_heap_insert structure contains only two values: the offset number of the tuple within the block and a visibility flag.
+This structure is simplified because the XLogRecordBlockHeader now stores most of the data previously contained in xl_heap_insert.

 typedef struct xl_heap_insert